Home / Reviews / Herman Miller Aeron

 Comfort Over Time

-Users report the mesh maintaining consistent support characteristics for 8 to 12 years of daily use.
-The gas cylinder is typically the first component to need replacement, usually around year 7 to 10.
-Herman Miller’s 12-year warranty covers all components, which is one of the most comprehensive in the industry.
+Users report consistent support for 8 to 12 years of daily use.
+The gas cylinder is typically the first component to need replacement, around year 7 to 10.
+The most common long-term issue is size: people who bought the wrong size describe growing discomfort over months and attribute it to the chair when the real issue was fit from day one.

 What Users Like and Common Complaints